agata-sm/nbis-epigenomics-workshop/docs/welcome.md

 # Epigenomics Data Analysis: from Bulk to Single Cell (NBIS workshop)

-This workshop is held in SciLifeLab Solna (room *Air*) ***OR*** online on 23rd - 27th November 2020.
+This workshop is held online on 23rd - 27th November 2020.
 Please see [About](about.md) for details.

 **To apply**

-Go to SciLifeLab homepage for details and application.
+Go to SciLifeLab homepage for details and [application](https://www.scilifelab.se/event/epigenomics-data-analysis-from-bulk-to-single-cell-2020/).
 The deadline is the 1st November 2020.

 ## Workshop Content